mohammedalakhras/Smart-Hospital/README.md

 # About This Repository
-## This GitHub repository represents the **5th-year project** at the College of IT Engineering, Al-Baath University.
+## This GitHub repository represents the **5th-year project** (Graduation Project 🎓) at the College of IT Engineering, Al-Baath University.

 ###
 <div align="center">